olcaytaner/410-Exam/src/main/java/NondeterministicFiniteAutomaton/NondeterministicFiniteAutomatonREADME.md

 ```

 ## 4. Components
-- **`NFA.java`** – Main DFA class that handles parsing, execution, and visualization.
+- **`NFA.java`** – Main NFA class that handles parsing, execution, and visualization.
 The execution processes input strings and determines acceptance based on the final state.

 - **`Transition.java`** – Represents a transition in the NFA with `fromState`, `inputSymbol`, and `toState`.